HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-2 Interference and Grounding.md

 Dealing with interference and setting up proper grounding might not be as exciting as making your first contact, but it's what separates the novices from the pros.
 Plus, there's a certain satisfaction in solving these puzzles.
 It's like being a radio detective!

 Every great detective starts with the clues closest to home.
 If your TV, speakers, or even your toaster (because, why not?) are acting up, solving the mystery there might just make your neighbor’s problem disappear too.
-No trench coat required—just a little persistence!
+No trench coat required — just a little persistence!

-Now that you know how to keep your signals clean and your neighbors happy, let's take a closer look at the gear that makes it all possible—your radio itself!
+Now that you know how to keep your signals clean and your neighbors happy, let's take a closer look at the gear that makes it all possible — your radio itself!